Scottish country dance: Modern

 During the early 20th century, SCD still had a part in social entertainment especially in rural Scotland, even though the number of dances within the active repertoire was quite small.
 Scottish country dancing was in danger of dying out when, in 1923, the Scottish Country Dance Society (SCDS) was founded in Glasgow with the goal of preserving "country dances as danced in Scotland" (this was only recently changed to read "Scottish country dances").
 The SCDS began to collect and publish the dances in the active repertoire as well as reconstruct (or reinterpret) from old sources dances that were no longer being danced.
 In the process, the dances and technique, which might differ considerably depending on where in Scotland a dance was collected, were strictly standardised.
 This compromised the strict historical preservation, but paved the way for universal "compatibility" among dancers from (eventually) all over the world.
-The efforts of the SCDS became quite popular, and its influence on the training of physical education teachers meant that most Scottish children learn at least a minimum of SCD during school.
+The efforts of the SCDS became quite popular, and its influence on the training of physical education teachers meant that most Scottish children learn at some SCD during school.
 The Society achieved Royal patronage in 1947 and became known as the RSCDS (Royal Scottish Country Dance Society).

 Fairly soon after the inception of the SCDS people started inventing new dances in the spirit of the older ones but also introducing new figures not part of the collected canon.
 Today there are over 11,000 dances catalogued, of which fewer than 1,000 can be considered "traditional".
 Many dances are only known regionally, though the most popular in a "traditional" vein are published by the RSCDS.
 The RSCDS does hold significant influence since they teach the majority of Scottish country dance teachers, administrate the official SCD teaching exam, run the largest number of internally publicised events, and have published the largest number of dances.
 The RSCDS publications encompass a large part of the repertoire of most dancers.